o1-labs/snarky/README.md

 List all targets: `$ bazel query 'attr(visibility, "//visibility:public", //...:all)' | sort`

 You can build any of these targets.
+See [doc/status.md](doc/status.md) for info on executable targets.

 Snarky includes an embedded Bazel workspace named `libsnark`, rooted at `src/camlsnark_c/libsnark-caml`.
 The packages and targets in this